natgo/wt-wiki-scraper/wikitext-transpiled/ground/Sd.Kfz.234%2F3.md

 * Open-topped, making it very vulnerable to attacks from the air or artillery
 * Can be disabled by aircraft simply by ramming it
 * Limited gun traverse
-* No MG so it has no anti-aircraft defense and bad defense against light targets
 * Crew compartment is littered with ammo
 * Vehicle will be immobilized if one driver is knocked out despite having two drivers in its layout, due to game mechanic limitations of having only one driver at a time
 * Gun has low muzzle velocity, not suitable for long range engagements